idesignzone/knowledgebase/docs/getting-started.md

 ## Import Demo Data

 You can import the demo content shown in the demo to your WordPress installation.
 To import one of the predefined demos go to Appearance/Import Demo Data and select your ideal demo and click import.

+After you have imported the demo content, you can delete "**One Click Demo Import"** plugin as we don't need it anymore.